helloswx/EVM-Shield/README.md

   - Policy translator

 ## How to use EVM-Shield
 Setting Up a Private Chain with Geth and Connecting to Remix.
-If you want to fully synchronize the mainnet, simply configure mongoDB and change the mask in contract.go to record instead.
+If you want to fully synchronize the mainnet, simply configure mongoDB and change the shield in contract.go to record instead.

 ### 1. Compile Geth from Source